 As a member of the cruciferous vegetable family (broccoli, kale, cabbage, collards and Brussels sprouts), cauliflower is one of the worlds healthiest foods.
 It is an excellent source of vitamins (especially C), minerals, and fiber.
-Like all vegetables, cauliflower is high in powerful plant compounds called phytonutrients.
-Cauliflower contains sulphur containing compounds called glucosinolates and isothiocyanates, powerful fighters against inflammation which is at the heart of all chronic diseases, like cancer, brain and heart diseases and diabetes.
+Cauliflower is high in powerful plant compounds called phytonutrients.
+It contains sulphur containing compounds called glucosinolates and isothiocyanates, powerful fighters against inflammation.

 Cauliflower Versus Potatoes: The Carb Controversy

-Lets compare my usual potato choice for mashed potatoes – gold potatoes – to cauliflower.
-I calculated that a 5 ounce serving of the gold potato would be 26 grams of carbs.
-Gold potatoes are listed as a medium glycemic food with a rating of 58.
+A medium glycemic food with a rating of 58, a 5 ounce serving of gold potatoes would be 26 grams of carbs.
 A five ounce serving of low-glycemic cauliflower has less than 7 grams of carbs and rates 15 on the glycemic index; a big difference if you’re watching your carbs.

 How to Make Creamy Cauliflower Puree

-While you can buy bagged florets, I prefer to buy a whole head for freshness and trim it myself.
+Instead of bagged florets, buy a whole head for freshness and trim it yourself.
 Unsure how to break up a whole head of cauliflower?
 It’s easy, just watch my quick video here.
 A three pound head yields approximately two and a half pounds of florets and serves 6-8 people.
 If the heads are smaller, buy two and don’t be concerned about leftovers.
 Creamy cauliflower puree re-heats nicely.

 Make It Ahead and Re-Heat

 You can make creamy cauliflower puree up to 3 days ahead, cool and refrigerate tightly covered.
 Reheat in either the microwave or on the stovetop.
-Microwave at 70% power for a few minutes covered and vented for steam release, stirring once.
 For stovetop heating, fill a medium pan with a few inches of water, bring to a boil, turn down to slow and place a stainless steel or glass bowl on top with the puree in it and cover.
-This is a gentle heating method.
 Stir occasionally until hot.
 To serve, drizzle a little extra melted butter or ghee over the top.

 Creamy Cauliflower Puree